rgehrsitz/rex/docs/BYTECODE_COMPATIBILITY.md

 version and retain an explicit reader for the old version only when supporting existing deployed artifacts is a release requirement.

-`compiler.GenerateBytecode` and `compiler.ReplaceLabelOffsets` return errors
-that callers must check.
-This source API ensures unresolved control-flow labels cannot be reported as successfully compiled artifacts.
-It does not change the version-2 layout or the bytes produced for a valid ruleset.
+`compiler.GenerateBytecode` returns an error that callers must check.
+Label resolution is an internal compiler step, so unresolved control-flow labels cannot be reported as successfully compiled artifacts.
+This source API does not change the version-2 layout or the bytes produced for a valid ruleset.

 ## Changing the format